milesgwood/milesgwood.github.io/pages/dreamweaver/work-notes.md

 F12  - opens up the browser live preview
 CNTRL + E - Quick edit the stylesheet from within the HTML

+I was really hopeful for the quick edit function for sass.
+Unfortunatley quick edit only lets you edit the compiled css and not the sass.
+That sucks.